National Drug

 Towards the end of my career as a Lieutenant with the Federal Bureau of Prisons (BOP), I was being led by God in a direction that I never expected.
 While sitting in church one Sunday I felt compelled to investigate attending Highlands College in Birmingham, Alabama.
 After completing my Pastoral Leadership certification program, I was ready to retire from the BOP.
 I was still feeling compelled to do more in ministry and continued to feel that everything I had been through in my life was for something bigger.

 On November 10, 2022, I had a conversation with my wife, Amanda, about starting Reformation 319 as a Facebook page.
 We have since grown this into an Instagram account and Reformation319.org.
-The long-term goal is for this to become a non-profit that is helping correctional staff and their families by doing guest speaking at prisons, conferences, and however God leads me.
+In November 2025 we become a certified non-profit and December 2025 we became a 501c3 Christian non-profit organization.
+We look forward to growing Reformation 319 and assisting correctional staff and their families.

 Jason